 Scientific freedom is inextricably linked to core values of higher education and scholarship, including institutional autonomy.
 Accordingly, the ISC is concerned by a number of cases of political interference with academic leadership.
 These include recent events at Boğaziçi University in Turkey, at the University of the South Pacific, in Hungary, and in Belarus.
 These actions suggest a disregard for the responsibility of states and governments to protect academic freedom as advocated by the UN’s Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, as well as by regional initiatives such as the Bologna Process and the Bonn Declaration on Freedom of Scientific Research.

 Beyond these threats to individual higher education institutions, political interference with national scientific governance also poses a serious challenge to efforts to protect scientific freedom.
 In 2020, the ISC lent strong support to its member the Science Council of Japan in efforts to maintain scientific freedom of choice in selecting which scholars to appoint to its General Assembly.
-Similarly, in Hungary, the decision to transfer control of research institutes from the Hungarian Academy of Sciences to the Hungarian government exacerbated growing risks to scientific progress and innovation.
-Such decisions undermine the autonomy of scientific organizations to establish independent leadership, and curtail significantly the freedom of scientists to determine rigorous research agendas.
+As the global voice of science, we remain alert to threats to the autonomy of scientific organizations, which can curtail significantly the freedom of scientists to determine rigorous research agendas.